 The liquid and the container do not touch and have a gap between them.
 This approach is simple to implement and does not require any special support from the renderer.
 However, it does not produce a realistic result.
 This is because the gap between the two surfaces changes the rendering drastically and makes the liquid look like a solid block.

 The third approach is to model the interface separately.
-In general, this is difficult to implement - especially in animations.
-Further on, with this approach introduces a third object in the scene with a separate material, which makes things more complicated.
-Also, it will not work very well with things like fog in the glass - since in that case, V-Ray cannot make the connection between the glass/liquid material, and the surface interface material, and cannot apply the correct fogging value.
+In general, this is difficult to implement; especially in animations.
+Furthermore, this approach introduces a third object into the scene with a separate material, which makes things more complicated.
+Additionally, it will not work very well with things like fog in the glass - since in this case, V-Ray cannot make the connection between the glass/liquid material, and the surface interface material, and cannot apply the correct fogging value.

 Below, we will discuss the first two methods only; the third method is more difficult, and we do not recommend it with V-Ray.